monagrland/MB_Pipeline/README.md

 which will be activated before running the pipeline, if this environment does not already exist.

+To delete temporary files (trimmed, merged, dereplicated reads), remove the option `--notemp` from the Snakemake command in `run_pipeline.sh`.

 ### 1.1 Config File Structure

 The config file is a simple .yaml file containing all required information.
 An